atrosekta/rust-electrical-wiki/content/fullbook.md

 Notes:

 - This item can only be spawned in by an admin.
-- It supplies a constant 100rW per output constantly for free.
+- It supplies a constant 100rW per output for free.
+- It has 3 outputs.
 - Excellent for testing.

 ---